 The Three Key Pathways

-The disadvantages and discrimination faced by women and girls severely limit their ability to lift themselves out of poverty.
+The disadvantages and discrimination women and girls face severely limit their ability to lift themselves out of poverty.
 Hence, women are more likely to work in casual, low-wage jobs with exploitative and inconsistent working conditions.
 Also, they have restricted access to affordable, quality financial products and services, like savings accounts or small loans.
-Therefore, only 37% of women in poor countries have access to basic financial services.
+Therefore, only 37% of women in emerging countries have access to basic financial services.

 Let’s help the women have greater access to, and control over, economic resources through:

 The saving programs give women and girls vital financial skills to build their businesses by providing training in savings, loans, and financial literacy.
 Fostered women’s economic empowerment allows the most vulnerable to efficiently save and invest small amounts of money to grow a new business.

 Assist ladies with accessing essential budgetary administrations, for example, financial balances and business aptitudes.
 Joined with endeavors to fortify ladies’ economic dynamic power and build up an increasingly steady condition in the family and the network.
 To empower more women, begin with organizations, prompting money-related freedom.

 Ensure that women have a workplace that provides adequate wages and safe working conditions, where they are protected from sexual and gender-based violence.